sedol1339/files/abstracts.md

     - We demonstrate the performance increase coming from adding translation-invariant structure to the GP prior
     - Without computing any gradients, and without augmenting the training set, we obtain 0.84% error rate on the MNIST, setting a new record for nonparametric GP-based methods

-Golmant, N., Vemuri, N., Yao, Z., Feinberg, V., Gholami, A., Rothauge, K., ...Gonzalez, J. (2018).
+#training Golmant, N., Vemuri, N., Yao, Z., Feinberg, V., Gholami, A., Rothauge, K., ...Gonzalez, J. (2018).
 On the Computational Inefficiency of Large Batch Sizes for Stochastic Gradient Descent. arXiv, 1811.12941.
 Retrieved from https://arxiv.org/abs/1811.12941v1

     - We empirically investigate large-batch training across wide range of network architectures and problem domains
     - As the batch size becomes larger, there are three main phases of scaling behavior for convergence speed: